This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Sauté Onions: In a 10-inch skillet, heat olive oil over medium heat.
-Add the chopped onions and sauté for about 2 minutes, stirring occasionally.
+• Sauté the Onions: In a 10-inch skillet, heat the olive oil over medium heat.
+Add the onions and cook for 2 minutes, stirring occasionally.

-• Cook with Vodka: Pour in the vodka and let it cook for 2 minutes, stirring from time to time.
+• Deglaze with Vodka: Pour in the vodka and simmer for 2 minutes, stirring occasionally.

 Notes

-• Garnish Right: Add Parmesan cheese right before serving for the best flavor.
+• Finish with Parmesan: Sprinkle Parmesan just before serving for the best flavor.

-• For a Richer Sauce Add Butter!
-Stir in 1/2 tablespoon of butter to the finished sauce.
+• Make It Richer: Stir in 1/2 tablespoon of butter for a silkier sauce.

-Note on Canned Diced Tomatoes: For the recipe, take half of a 14.5-ounce can, including some juice, which amounts to 1 cup (218 grams/7.7 ounces).
-Simply fill a 1-cup measuring cup with the diced tomatoes and their juice to get the right amount.
-If you prefer, you can substitute this with 1 cup of canned whole tomatoes (just crush them by hand) or 1 cup of canned crushed tomatoes.
+Note on Canned Diced Tomatoes: Use 1 cup (218g/7.7oz) of diced tomatoes with some juice—about half of a 14.5-ounce can.
+Measure by filling a 1-cup measuring cup with both tomatoes and juice.
+If needed, you can substitute with 1 cup of canned whole tomatoes (crushed by hand) or 1 cup of canned crushed tomatoes.

 Nutrition